container-storage-interface/spec/spec.md

   // It uniquely identifies the group snapshot on the storage system.
   // This field is OPTIONAL.
   // If this snapshot is a member of a volume group snapshot, and it
-  // CAN NOT be deleted as a stand alone snapshot, then the SP
+  // MUST NOT be deleted as a stand alone snapshot, then the SP
   // MUST provide the ID of the volume group snapshot in this field.
   // If provided, CO MUST use this field in subsequent snapshot volume
   // group operations to indicate that this snapshot is part of the
   // specified group snapshot.
-  // If not provided, CO SHALL not indicate this snapshot is part of
+  // If not provided, CO SHALL treat the snapshot as independent,
-  // a group snapshot and allow it to be deleted separately.
+  // and SP SHALL allow it to be deleted separately.
   // If this message is inside a VolumeGroupSnapshot message, the value
   // MUST be the same as the group_snapshot_id in that message. string group_snapshot_id = 6 [(alpha_field) = true];